lukencode/lukencode.github.com/_posts/2010-05-19-ip-to-geo-location-in-asp-net-mvc.md

     return loc;
 }</pre>
 One way I like to use this code in Asp.Net MVC is including some properties in a base controller class that my controllers all inherit so I can access the current location on any controller.
 One thing to be aware of is the lookup will return null for the ip address 127.0.0.1 so you might want to hard code it for testing.
-<pre class="brush: csharp;">public class ControllerBase : Controller
+<pre class="prettyprint">public class ControllerBase : Controller
 {
     public string CurrentUserIPAddress
     {